 Underneath most front yards, there is likely to be buried copper wiring of one sort or another.
 Television cables, phone lines, electrical cables and the electrical wires for irrigation systems all get buried underground.
 Other underground utilities include water, sewer and gas pipes.
 Modern installations should have an underground copper wire attached for locating purposes, but older (and less-than-complete) installations may lack this marking wire.

-This can become quite an inconvenience when you would like to dig any kind of hole in the yard; without knowing where the wires are, you risk cutting them.
+This can become quite an inconvenience when you would like to dig any kind of hole in the yard; without knowing where the wires and other utilities are located, you risk cutting them.
 Just as frustratingly, breaks in buried wires can shut down the system to which they're attached.
-The first step to repairing and removing these wires is finding them, which is easy with the right equipment.
+Breaks in water, sewer or gas lines may have much more disastrous consequences.

 Locate, if possible, an exposed end of the wire you are trying to find.
 If you are looking for a television or phone cable, you can catch the wire where it enters the house.
 Electrical wires will come into the breaker panel, while irrigation wire will run to the irrigation control box.

 Connect the transmitter unit of a wire locator to the exposed wire end, according to the locator model's manual.
 This transmitter sends a signal down the wire the receiver handle can then pick up, allowing you to follow the path of the wire.
 Some locators will tell you the depth of the wire as well.

 Turn on the receiver and carry it slowly around the area where you think the wire is.
 It will beep or light up to alert you when you have found the wire.
 Create a grid search pattern, especially in a larger yard, to be sure to cover the entire area.
 Mark "hits" to more accurately locate wires.